sio2project/oioioi/oioioi/notifications/README.rst

 - stop and start again the containers (easy_toolbox.py stop; easy_toolbox.py start)

-How to run the Notifications Server:
+How to run the Notifications Server manually(inside container):
-Invoke: ./manage.py notifications_server
+- install and run rabbitmq_server
-(when launched first time, dependencies will be installed and application will exit - just relaunch it after it's done)
+- Invoke: ./manage.py notifications_server

 If required, modify appropriate settings in settings.py file - their names begin with "NOTIFICATIONS_" prefix.

 How to run tests:
 - in ./server directory, invoke: npm test